emircanince/power/README.md

 # Power Market Modeling
 **Causal Analysis of Renewable Energy Penetration and Electricity Price Forecasting with Transformers**

+**Master’s Thesis**
-*Master’s Thesis – Humboldt-Universität zu Berlin*
+Humboldt-Universität zu Berlin
-*Author : Emircan Ince*
+**Author:** Emircan Ince
-*Supervisors : Prof. Dr. Stefan Lessmann · Prof. Dr. Jan Mendling*
+**Supervisors:** Prof. Dr. Stefan Lessmann · Prof. Dr. Jan Mendling

+## Summary

+This thesis explores electricity market modeling under rising renewable integration by combining causal inference and forecasting with state-of-the-art machine learning.
+Using data from Germany (2022–2024), it quantifies the causal impact of solar and wind on day-ahead prices and evaluates the forecasting performance of deep learning models.
+The findings highlight strong price-reducing effects of renewables and showcase the competitiveness of both complex and simple architectures across different horizons.

 ## Causal Impact of Renewable Penetration